-

 The Rose Family

 The Rose Family Rosaceae Fun Fact: Roses possess significant medicinal properties, offering anti-inflammatory, antioxidant, antibacterial, and antidepressant effects derived from their petals, hips, and oil.
 For free tips on how to draw a rose, click here.
-Plants in the Rose Family share these traits: Flowers Separate petals in multiples … Continued
+Plants in the Rose Family share these traits: Flowers Separate petals in multiples of five … Continued

 -